Aquatics

 Safety First!
 Important Policies for All Aquatic Programs - Please Read!

-- Per state code, all swimmers much thoroughly rinse off in the shower before entering the pool.
+- Per state code, all swimmers must thoroughly rinse off in the shower before entering the pool.

 - Do not bring valuables to the pool.
 The WAWM RCS Department is not responsible for lost or stolen items.

-- Any swimmer who has entered 5K must use their respective male/female locker room.
-Locker room attendants are available to assist.
+- Any swimmer who has entered kindergarten must use their respective male/female locker room.

 - Strollers must be kept out of the pool area for child's safety.
 Please carry child or use child carrying device.